canadalearningcode/klc-animating-with-scratch/README.md

 2 Days To Go

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
-    * Insert the network info and bit.ly link to the Scratch class (Slide 1 and 24)
+    * Insert the network info and bit.ly link to the Scratch class (Slide 1 and 25)
-    * Edit the facilitator info with your photo and details (Slide 2 and 26)
     * Edit the Agenda to adjust timing and/or activities, if applicable (Slide 5)
     * Replace the Example Project URL, if applicable (Slide 10)
+    * If using a video clip for a "Finish the Story" activity, paste the iframe onto slide 26

 1 Day to Go

 * Print Facilitator Guide and Solution Sheets (found in Activity List) to bring to the workshop.

-## During the Workshsop
+## During the Workshop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.
 * Use the slides to support the Kick-Off and Introduction.